engelfrost/svg-input-elements/README.md

 * Line wrapping
 * Word wrapping of long words
 * Copy/cut/paste
-* Text selection with mouse and keyboard
+* Text selection with mouse
 * Change cursor position with left/right/up/down/home/end etc
 * Handles both paragraphs (_enter_) and manual line breaks (_shift+enter_)
 * Undo/redo
 * ...

+Text selection using _shift_ and arrow keys does not work in version 0.1, and there is no proper way of accessing the value from the outside.

 Requirements
 ------------